neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 :width: 600

 Acoustic behavior of *Gryllus campestris*[^hedwig-2006].
 A male sings in front of its burrow by rubbing the elevated front wings together.
 The calling song consists of single sound pulses (syllables) grouped into chirps.
-Attracted by the calling song a female performs phonotaxis and walks towards the singing male using acoustic cues for orientation.
+Females attracted by the calling song perform phonotaxis and walks towards the singing male using acoustic cues for orientation.
 :::

 [^hedwig-2006]: Figure from [Hediwg (2006) Pulses, patterns and paths: neurobiology of acoustic behaviour in crickets.
 J Comp Physiol A](https://doi.org/10.1007/s00359-006-0115-8).
 Modified after Roesel von Rosenhof (1749).